wilmeralmazan/simple-ospf-cicd/README.md

-# simple-ospf-cicd
+# OSPF Automation Using Ansible and GitLab CI/CD
-Implementing OSPF via Ansible and GITLAB CI/CD
+This GitHub repository showcases an example of automating OSPF (Open Shortest Path First) configuration using Ansible playbooks integrated with GitLab CI/CD.
+Explore the automation of OSPF routing tasks for enhanced network efficiency and reduced manual configuration overhead.